Novel coronavirus losing potency, says US expert

 WHO epidemiologist Maria Van Kerkhove said, ‘In terms of transmissibility, that has not changed, in terms of severity, that has not changed.’

-Zangrillo, well known in Italy as the personal doctor of former Prime Minister Silvio Berlusconi, said his comments were backed up by a study conducted by a fellow scientist, Massimo Clementi, which he said would be published next week.
+Zangrillo, well known in Italy as the personal doctor of former Prime Minister Silvio Berlusconi, said his comments were backed up by a study conducted by a fellow scientist, Massimo Clementi, which he said would be published soon.

-Zangrillo said, ‘We have never said that the virus has changed, we said that the interaction between the virus and the host has definitely changed.’
+“We have never said that the virus has changed, we said that the interaction between the virus and the host has definitely changed,” Zangrillo had said.

-He said this could be due either to different characteristics of the virus, which he said they had not yet identified, or different characteristics in those infected.
+He maintained that this could be due either to different characteristics of the virus, which he said they had not yet identified, or different characteristics in those infected.

-Oscar MacLean of the University of Glasgow’s Centre for Virus Research said suggestions that the virus was weakening were ‘not supported by anything in the scientific literature and also seem fairly implausible on genetic grounds’.